Molecular Mechanics Literature Review

 Introduction

-Computational molecular mechanics, also known as classical molecular mechanics, is a method for calculating the potential energy of molecular systems, which represents the force field of these molecules.
+Computational molecular mechanics, also known as classical molecular mechanics, is a method for calculating the potential energy of molecular systems.
+This represents the force field of these molecules.
 The potential energy is computed from a sum of individual contributions of each bond, angle, torsional angle, and nonbonded interaction, such as van der Waals and electrostatic interactions.
 The molecular mechanics force field is usually derived from experimental data or quantum mechanical calculations, and this force field can provide a basis for performing molecular simulations to study the dynamics and thermodynamics of molecular systems.

 Basic Concepts